gabeharvey/weather-dashboard/README.md

 ## Usage

 The user can enter a city into the city search box and obtain a current weather readout along with a 5 day forecast for a specific city.
-This can be done by entering any city name and clicking the search icon or pressing the enter key.
+This can be done by entering any city name and clicking the search icon.
+Search Results are saved in Local Storage and user Search history is displayed in the form of buttons.
+These buttons can also perform searches for the user.

 ## Credits